 The Galley approach can work just as well in a larger kitchen, leaving plenty of floor space for a large dining table at one end, sectioning the room off into cooking and dining areas.

-The Island layout
+The Island Layout

 Finally, the island layout involves incorporating an island into your kitchen and can be added to a variety of different layouts.

 While at first, it may seem you need to have a large kitchen to have an island, this isn’t the case.
-Islands don’t have to be big bulky brutes; there are many slimline and smaller versions which can bring extra worktop and storage space to any sized kitchen.
+Islands don’t have to be big bulky brutes; there are many slimline and smaller versions that can bring extra worktop and storage space to any sized kitchen.

 We really hope you’ve found this guide to kitchen layouts useful.
-Choosing the layout is arguably the most important stage in creating your new kitchen, so take your time to decide what one is right for you.
+Choosing the layout is arguably the most important stage in creating your new kitchen, so take your time to decide what is right for you.